Classes with a picture icon have images on the class detail page

 8069 Easy Couture Finishing for Knit and Crochet

-There is no arguing the point that FAB finishing is the key to producing handmade projects that have that extra little something that makes them stand
+There is no arguing the point that FAB finishing is the key to producing handmade projects that stand

 out from the crowd.
-In our Couture Finishing class, we will share with you the professional finishing skills we use every day in our design studio to create the Shibaguyz Designz line of crochet and knit garments, accessories, and home decor.
+In Couture Finishing, we share the professional finishing skills we use every day in our design studio to create the Shibaguyz Designz line of crochet and knit garments, accessories, and home decor.
+The professional finishing secrets learned from years and years of couture hand-sewing will be revealed to YOU!
+You will be able to use these techniques to take your skills from good to great...even FAB!

-We will break down each step of the finishing process from blocking to weaving in ends to flawless seaming and will take the drudgery out of finishing to help make the finishing process just as much fun as the stitching.
-Imagine your satisfaction when you stand back and look at the flawless finishing techniques that make your project look like it was made by the hands of a pro!
+We will break down each step of the finishing process from blocking to weaving in ends to flawless seaming and make the finishing process just as much fun as the stitching.
+Imagine your satisfaction when you stand back and look at the flawless finishing that makes your project look like it was made by the hands of a pro!

 Sunday 9:00 am - 12:00 pm